testjavascript/nodejs-integration-tests-best-practices/README.md

 🏷&nbsp; **Tags:** `#basic`

 :white_check_mark:  **Do:** Typically one wishes to define *default* responses to HTTP requests and might need to override with custom behaviour for specific tests (i.e. simulate some specific response).
-Define the default HTTP responses inside the hook that is executed before each test (Jest - beforeEach, Mocha - before), clean-up after every test.
+To ensure tests don't step on each other toe, define the default HTTP responses inside the hook that is executed before each test (Jest - beforeEach, Mocha - before), and clean-up after every test.
 Why?
 This way, every test will face the default behaviour and not some custom and surprising behaviour that was defined by the previous test.
-You  might see a minor performance degragation since the HTTP requests are being redefined per test - We have benchmarked this and found that the cost is 1ms per test
+You might see a minor performance degragation since the HTTP requests are being redefined many times - We have benchmarked this and found that the cost is 1ms per test

 <br/>